khulnasoft/ai-sdk/examples/next-fireworks/README.md

-2# Vercel AI SDK, Next.js, and Fireworks.ai Chat Example
+2# KhulnaSoft AI SDK, Next.js, and Fireworks.ai Chat Example

-This example shows how to use the [Vercel AI SDK](https://ai.khulnasoft.com/docs) with [Next.js](https://nextjs.org/) and [Fireworks.ai](https://app.fireworks.ai) to create a ChatGPT-like AI-powered streaming chat bot.
+This example shows how to use the [KhulnaSoft AI SDK](https://ai.khulnasoft.com/docs) with [Next.js](https://nextjs.org/) and [Fireworks.ai](https://app.fireworks.ai) to create a ChatGPT-like AI-powered streaming chat bot.
 Fireworks.ai's APIs are compatible with OpenAI's so we use the OpenAI JS SDK but change its base URL to point to Fireworks's API with an environment variable.

 ## Deploy your own